-Diet Type: Dairy free, Gluten free, Grain free, Low FODMAP, Phase 1 Restricted, SIBO friendly, Vegetarian
+Diet Type: Dairy free, Gluten free, Grain free, Low FODMAP, Phase 1 Semi Restricted, Phase 2 Reduce and Repair, Vegetarian

 Yields: 25 - 30 servings

 SIBO friendly Meringue tree recipe from The Healthy Gut.
 A towering showstopper of a dessert, that's dairy and gluten free too!
 Suitable for Phase 1 Semi-restricted on the SIBO Bi Phasic Diet.

 Pre-heat the oven to 250F.
 Cover 4 large baking sheets with parchment paper.
 Draw circles of the following sizes on the paper: 9.8 inch, 8.6 inch, 7.4 inch, 6.2 inch, 5.1 inch, 3.9 inch and 2.7 inch.